wokeupg/myportfolio/_pages/about.md

   - /about.html
 ---

 Hi, I'm glad you're here!
 I made this website to bring the projects on my resume to life, and so you can get to know me a little better.
-Feel free to explore my work, check out the demos under [Portfolio], and please reach out if you’d like to connect.
+Feel free to explore my work, check out the demos under [Portfolio], and please reach out if you’d like to connect. hi

 About me
 ======